Matt1597/Dissertation/README.md

 2. Then run Agglomerative.py this will create the agglomerative layout.

-3 .Finally Open each of the folders (force, pack, agglomerative) and open the html file in firefox.
+3. Finally Open each of the folders (force, pack, agglomerative) and open the html file in firefox.